ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   The command line parameters are:
     -   `-i`: The input fasta or fastq file.
     -   `-o`: The output file containing dereplicated sequences, where a unique representative sequence is used to represent each set of sequences with multiple replicates.
--   A second output file `mouse1_unique.fastq.clstr` is created which shows exactly which replicated sequences are represented by each unique sequence in the dereplicated file.
+-   A second output file `mouse1_unique.fastq.clstr` is created which shows exactly which replicated sequences are represented by each unique sequence in the dereplicated file and a third, empty, output file, `mouse1_unique.fastq2.clstr` is also created which is only used for paired-end reads.

 ***Question: Can you find how many unique reads there are?***